markjjacob/Negotiation/TLON_Lecture_01.md

 | Third parties             | No neutral party available | Powerful third party available |
 | Conflict progress         | Unbalanced                 | Balanced                       |

-## According to the Dual Concerns Model, behaviour depends on concern about one‘s own and others‘ outcomes.
+### According to the Dual Concerns Model, behaviour depends on concern about one‘s own and others‘ outcomes.

 ![](./img/DualConcernsModel.jpg)

+## Wrapping up

-## The Negotiator: Never Say No
+### The Negotiator: Never Say No

       {{0-1}}
 - What kind of outcome or outcomes from the Dual Concerns model does this statement associate most with?